Shivam-1607/Cpp-Notes-and-Codes./Basics.md

 📝 Important Points

 -int → whole numbers.

 -float → decimal numbers with single precision.

 -double → decimal numbers with higher precision than float.

 -char → one character.

 -bool → true or false.

 -sizeof() → determines the memory size of a type or variable.

 -char values use single quotes.

--C++ is strongly typed, so every variable has a specific type.
+-C++ is strongly typed, so every variable has a specific type

 🔹 Basic Classification